pragyasen/sentiment_analysis/README.md

 # Sentiment Analysis
 Performed sentiment analysis on restaurant reviews using two different approaches: a traditional machine learning model (Naive Bayes) and a modern deep learning model (BERT).
 Provided an interactive visualization using Gradio for end-user interpretation.

+Also checkout my Medium article on the topic : https://medium.com/@pragya_sen1/rnns-walked-so-bert-and-gpt-could-talk-d9354acbcb96

 ## Dataset used
 Restaurant review dataset (from Kaggle): 1000 records, 2 fields